ddb-qiwang/S2Omics/README.md

 Please place both 'checkpoints' and 'demo' folder under the 'S2Omics' main folder.

-We offer four tutorials handling diverse cases:
+==We offer four tutorials handling diverse cases:==

-**Tutorial 1** is about designing **VisiumHD** experiment on a colorectal cancer section, including ROI selection and cell type label broadcasting
+* **Tutorial 1** is about designing **VisiumHD** experiment on a colorectal cancer section, including ROI selection and cell type label broadcasting

-**Tutorial 2** is about designing **CosMx** experiment on two kidney sections (a healthy one and a T2D one), including both ROI and FOV selection
+* **Tutorial 2** is about designing **CosMx** experiment on two kidney sections (a healthy one and a T2D one), including both ROI and FOV selection

-**Tutorial 3** is about designing spatial omics experiment on three consecutive breast cancer sections, including ROI selection
+* **Tutorial 3** is about designing spatial omics experiment on three consecutive breast cancer sections, including ROI selection

-**Tutorial 4** is about designing **TMA** experiment on a slide containing multiple breast cancer biopsyes, this tutorial includes circle-shaped ROI selection
+* **Tutorial 4** is about designing **TMA** experiment on a slide containing multiple breast cancer biopsyes, this tutorial includes circle-shaped ROI selection

 Before runing the tutorials, please create environment as follows:
 ```python